opentargets/opentargets.github.io/index.md

 <a class="button-small blue_normal" href="https://www.targetvalidation.org" onclick="ga('send', 'event', 'External Link', 'click', 'targetvalidation.org');">Visit the Open Targets Platform</a>   <a class="button-small blue_normal" href="https://genetics.opentargets.org" onclick="ga('send', 'event', 'External Link', 'click', 'genetics.opentargets.org');">Visit the Open Targets Genetics Portal</a>

-***

-## Open Targets & Illuminating the Druggable Genome Meeting
-<h3 style="color:#5a5f5f">Friday, 15 November 2019 - Wellcome Genome Campus, Cambridge, UK</h3>

-Open Targets and Illuminating the Druggable Genome are working together to host a meeting showcasing our approaches to <b>Finding Targets for Drug Discovery</b>.
-We will cover the experimental and informatics efforts of both groups to identify, prioritise and illuminate targets that have the potential to be developed into new effective medicines in oncology, immuno-oncology, immune and neurodegenerative disease as well as showcase the informatics platforms that marshal and integrate relevant data on targets and their disease associations.
-We anticipate that the meeting will be of interest to anyone working in early drug discovery and related fields and is <span style="text-decoration:underline">free to attend</span>.

-If you would like to find out more about the meeting, please visit the <a href="https://www.eventbrite.com/e/finding-targets-for-drug-discovery-opentarget-idg-registration-58456484920" target="_blank" onclick="ga('send', 'event', 'External Link', 'click', 'OT-IDG Meeting Registration Page');" >agenda and registration page</a>.

-***

 ## Overview
 Generating and interpreting the data required to identify a good drug target demands a diverse set of skills, backgrounds, evidence types and technologies, which do not exist today in any single entity.
 Open Targets brings together expertise from seven complementary institutions to systematically identify and prioritise targets from which safe and effective medicines can be developed.